jsharbrough/NMT_Bioinformatics_2022/README.md

 Hello, I'm Katey and I like to play rugby and hike.

 Hi, I'm Casia!
 I enjoy landscape photography and weaving.

+Hi, This is Himani!
+I love reading books and coding.